The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones: Recorded signals

 where $ v(k) $ represents a noise term, $ \textbf{w}(k) $ represents process noise modeling errors and

-An estimate $ \hat{\mathbf{h}}(k) $ of the RIR $ \mathbf{h}(k) $ is then obtained from \eqref{state_equation_prop}-\eqref{observation_equation_prop} using a Kalman filter \cite{simon2006optimal}.
-This estimation process was carried out only for the white noise signals, as they provided the best and most consistent RIR estimates.
+An estimate $ \hat{\mathbf{h}}(k) $ of the RIR $ \mathbf{h}(k) $ is then obtained from Eqs.~\eqref{state_equation_prop}-\eqref{observation_equation_prop} using a Kalman filter \cite{simon2006optimal}. \revTwo{Considering that, for alignment purposes, we are primarily interested in obtaining the delay between the direct source components in the estimated and measured RIRs (rather than the detailed structure of later reflections), this method is suitable because the direct path is typically the strongest and most temporally distinct feature in an RIR, and the procedure above reliably captures this peak in the estimated RIR.} This estimation process was carried out only for the white noise signals, as they provided the best and most consistent RIR estimates.

 Next, let $ k_{\text{n}} $ denote the time indices corresponding to the timestamps of the RIR measurement positions along the trajectory, where $\text{n}\in \{1,3, 5,\ldots,91\}$ for MC1 and MC2, and $\text{n}\in \{1,2,3,\ldots,92\}$ for MC3.
 The estimated and measured RIRs at time index $ k_{\text{n}} $ are given by $ \hat{\mathbf{h}}(k_{\text{n}}) $ and $ \mathbf{h}(k_{\text{n}}) $, respectively.
 The delay $ \tau_{\max} $ corresponding to the maximum normalized cross-correlation (NCC) between the estimated and measured RIRs, $ \hat{\mathbf{h}}(k_{\text{n}}) $ and $ \mathbf{h}(k_{\text{n}}) $, is computed as